 During their exciting chase to this cliff, Jno.
 Hittson was wounded with an arrow in the thigh, and Wm.
 Hittson received a flesh wound in the hip.
 Wm., Jno., and Jess Hittson remained in their narrow place of concealment until dark.
 They then walked into old Camp Cooper about two miles away.
 Needless to say, their families were joyfully surprised, for they sincerely felt their husbands and fathers had been killed.

-The negro was buried where he fell, and a wire fence today, passes over his grave.
+The African was buried where he fell, and a wire fence today, passes over his grave.

 Note: Author personally interviewed Jess Hittson mentioned above, J.B.
 Matthews, who lived in that section at the time, and who owns the land where this episode occurred; also interviewed Jack and Roy Hittson, sons of Wm.
 Hittson, W.D. and Ben Reynolds, Jno.
 Erwin, Lish Christeson, and others who lived in this section of the state at the time.

 Further Ref.: The Biographical Sketch of William Hittson, in the Cattle Industry of Texas.